Loojo/loojo.github.io/_posts/2017-09-06-first-post.md

 ---
 layout: post
-title:  "The Dark Lily"
+title:  "The Dark Lily.
+Click Here."
 date:   2018-06-20 20:55:25
 ---

 New release!
 Following your heart can be deadly.
-Ignoring it can be even worse.
-Click title to find out more.
+Ignoring it can be even worse...

 Orphaned at a young age after a harrowing voyage to New Zealand, English native Laura has suffered more than most.
 Shown mercy by a clan of formidable Maori tribesmen, she is raised as one of their own.